IronMan1994/CGA-MWS-algorithm/README.md

 * The project provides a TXT file containing only `01` values, which can be used as a test sample for algorithm testing.
 * When testing is required, all `.java` files need to be downloaded.
 * The CGA-MWS algorithm is based on JAVA8 implementation, please note the JAVA version when executing.
-* The CGA-MWS algorithm output is shown below.
+* The CGA-MWS algorithm printouts are shown below:

       NO.1 time 	The optimal gene set is：
       CDKN2B	CDK4